-Anyhow today we have another post in my series on sustainable businesses, this time for grocers and food retailers.
-If you’re not in the line of work feel free to forward the post onto someone that is.
+Today we have another article in my series on sustainable businesses, this time for grocers and food retailers.
+If you’re not in the line of work feel free to forward the article onto someone that is.

 Photo by Hulki Okan Tabak on Unsplash